equinor/omnia-tutorial/docs/presentations/compute.rst

 You can render this presentation to HTML with the command::

-    hovercraft introduction.rst output
+    hovercraft introduction.rst output/compute

-And then view the output/index.html file to see how it turned out.
+And then view the output/compute/index.html file to see how it turned out.

 You separate slides with a line that consists of four or more dashes.
 The first slide will start at the first such line, or at the first heading.
 Since